mila-ai4h/rag_tool/README.md

     - Support deleting the chunks corresponding to a source_id from vector store
     - Avoid creating duplicate chunks when indexing the same document twice
     - Add optional tags to document.
 Support filtering results by tags ("AND" combination)
+    - Support "extras" metadata (key-value pairs that users can use for their own needs, e.g. which link should I use to download a document)
     - Track chunks by id
     - Require API key to authenticate
     - List source documents whose content has been indexed